• Skip to primary navigation

 • Prime and paint the house

-I always prime my houses with gesso (gesso is a white paint which prepares your cardboard to hold onto paint better).
+I always prime my cardboard houses with gesso (gesso is a white paint which prepares your cardboard to hold onto paint better).
 Paint with the Candy Corn colors of your choosing.
 Here are some suggestions for Candy Corn Colors for every season:

 Candy Corn Colors for various Holidays